opendilab/LightZero/CONTRIBUTING.md

 7. **Create a Pull Request** 🎉
    - Go to the [LightZero repository](https://github.com/opendilab/LightZero).
-   - Click on "New Pull Request".
+   - Click on "New Pull Request."
    - Fill in the details and submit your PR.
    - Please make sure your PR has a clear title and description.